nus-cs2103-AY1718S1/addressbook-level4/collated/main/jo-lyn.md

     }

     /**
-     * Shows the details of the person on the panel
+     * Shows the details of the person on the panel.
      */
     private void showPersonDetails(ReadOnlyPerson person) {
         setAvatar(person);